Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of , its resummation and the dynamical mass generation

 A finite and non-vanishing $\langle \bar{\phi}^2 \rangle_{\rm loc} $ also indicates mass for the scalar field, dictated by the formula~\cite{davis, Beneke:2012kn} \be \frac{m^2_{\rm dyn}}{H^2}= \frac{3}{8\pi^2 \langle \bar{\phi}^2\rangle_{\rm loc}} \ee which is depicted in \ref{f6}.
 Since the scalar field was massless initially, this mass has generated dynamically.
 Since a massive scalar, no matter how tiny its mass is, obeys the de Sitter invariance, the dynamical mass generation clearly shows that the secular effect cannot eventually destroy the de Sitter spacetime.
 However, the backreaction due to the matter field might change the inflationary $\Lambda$ value.
 We refer our reader for earlier discussion on dynamical mass generation in de Sitter spacetime for a self interacting scalar field~\cite{Serreau:2013eoa, Youssef:2013by, Kamenshchik:2020yyn, Kamenshchik:2021tjh, Bhattacharya:2022wjl}, and also to~\cite{Prokopec:2003tm} in the context of scalar quantum electrodynamics. \\

-Before we end, we wish to comment on the non-local contribution discussed in the previous section.
-Note that if we accept that we should consider diagrams which only generate 1PI contributions for the scalar two point function, we should further exclude from \ref{e52} all such non-desired contributions, for example from the group \ref{f2'}.
-Next, since the scalar has dynamically become massive now, it seems natural that we should incorporate the same into \ref{e52} in order to get the correct physics.
+Before we end, we wish to comment on $\langle \phi^2\rangle_{\rm NL}$ mentioned in the previous section.
+First note that if we accept that we should consider diagrams which only generate 1PI self energy contributions for the scalar two point correlation function, we should further exclude from \ref{e49} all such non-desired terms, for example from the group \ref{f2'}.
+Next, since the scalar has dynamically become massive now, it seems natural that we should incorporate the same into \ref{e49}, in order to get the correct physics.
 For the mass term only, $\langle \phi^2 \rangle$ falls off as $e^{-m^2_{\rm dyn}{\cal N}/H^2}$.
-Thus as the simplest approximation, we may treat the non-local terms in \ref{e52} as sources and can substitute $\langle \phi^2 \rangle \sim e^{-m^2_{\rm dyn}{\cal N}/H^2}$ there, giving $\langle \phi^2 \rangle_{\rm NL} =0$ at late times.
-Similar conclusion was obtained for a scalar with quartic self interaction in~\cite{Youssef:2013by} using the Schwinger-Dyson equation for the Green function.
-However, it is clear that an IR effective treatment for resumming the non-local part of the self energy requires further attention and we wish to reserve it for a future work.
+Thus as the simplest approximation, one may wish to treat the non-local terms in \ref{e49} as sources and can substitute $\langle \phi^2 \rangle \sim e^{-m^2_{\rm dyn}{\cal N}/H^2}$ there, giving $\langle \phi^2 \rangle_{\rm NL} \to 0$ at late times.
+However to the best of our understanding, in order to draw any clear conclusion on $\langle \phi^2 \rangle_{\rm NL}$, it seems that we need a more careful and rigourous analysis regarding the 1PI non-local part of the self energy.
+Specifically, along with the dynamically generated scalar mass, we should also consider resumming those self energy constributions, instead of making the aforementioned substition of $e^{-m^2_{\rm dyn}{\cal N}/H^2}$ in place of them.
+Perhaps we might even need to go to higher order loop computations.
+This seems to be a non-trivial and technically non-trivial task compared to that of the pure local contributions, and we wish to come back to this issue in a future work.